 For recording my ukulele, I found that the best mic placement was about a foot away from my 9th fret and angled towards where the neck meets the body.
 Start here for quick results and when you feel like it, try moving the mic and listening to what happens (your eyes mean nothing when you record!).

-InterfaceWhile some microphones have USB plugs for easy setup, most mics still require an XLR cord and a way to get the signal into the computer.
+InterfaceWhile some microphones, like the Blue Yeti, have USB plugs for easy setup, most mics still require an XLR cord and a way to get the signal into the computer.
 The box that makes this transition is called an interface.
-An interface can be as simple as an input jack or it can be a do-it-all unit that controls gain, routing, and monitoring.
-This is the type most people use because it allows you to control everything the computer isn’t well served at handling.

 Thing to consider when selecting an interface should include whether it supplies phantom power – necessary for most condenser mics, the amount of gain it produces for quiet signals, and whether it can accept both XLR and 1/4″ signals.
-These all depend on your needs, so be sure to do you homework and get something that will work well with your hardware and/or give you room to grow in the immediate future.
+These all depend on your needs, so be sure to think about how many things you want to record at once (you can always overdub) and get something that will work well with your hardware and/or give you room to grow in the immediate future.

 In my experience, audio recording doesn’t take that much computer power until you start rendering tracks or adding effects.
 But be sure you have at least the minimum requirements on the DAW’s box.

-If you have the money, fork out for an entry level version of Cubase, Reaper, Ableton, Cakewalk SONAR, or even a yearly subscription to ProTools.
-These less-fancy versions can be had for around $100 and will do everything you need and more.
+If you have the money and are committed to recording often, fork out for an upgraded DAW.
+An entry level version of Cubase, Ableton, Studio One, Cakewalk, ProTools, etc will provide a much nicer user experience, especially for Windows users.
 Pick one that you like the look of.
 They all do basically the same things in different ways.
 The big difference is learning how to use each program.
-I use Cubase Elements because it’s what I started on many years ago.
-It does the job.

 Before you can start recording there are some basic steps you must take to get your gear and hardware ready.